How to install PostgreSQL on Ubuntu 24.04 LTS

 sudo ufw allow 5432/tcp

-To find out if the PostgreSQL database server is reachable remotely use telnet:
+To find out if the PostgreSQL database server is reachable remotely, use telnet protocol from a remote host:

 telnet your_server_ip 5432